310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Shinobu %}
 No, no!
-It is my first time making cotton candy as well!
+It’s my first time making cotton candy as well!
 How about you try making one yourself, Tetora-kun?

 You may just make one even better than I do!
 {% endbubble %}